briel0/pokemon-game/README.md

 ## How to Play
 To start playing, simply guess the name of the Pokemon based on its silhouette.
 Click on the button to check if your answer is correct.

+## Play the Game
+You can play the game by following this link: https://briel0.github.io/pokemon-game/

 If your answer is incorrect, the button will turn red and you can try again.
 If your answer is correct, an alert will be displayed on the screen congratulating you and the game will move on to the next Pokemon.

 ## PokeAPI